-Before Ryan Payton became assistant producer at Konami's Kojima Productions studio in Tokyo, he was living in Osaka where he was studying Japanese and making a living writing about games for publications such as XBN, EGM, 1UP, Wired, Famitsu and The Japan Times.
-While Payton admits that he was poor at the time, he was enjoying life in Japan and was wishing everyday that he was making games and not just writing about them.
+Before Ryan Payton became assistant producer at Konami's Kojima Productions studio in Tokyo, he was living in Osaka where he was studying Japanese.
+He was also making a living writing about games for publications such as XBN, EGM, and 1UP.
+While he enjoyed writing about games, Payton hoped to one day be involved in the creation of a game.

 How did the opportunity to work at Konami come up?

 Kojima Productions assistant producer, Ryan Payton (RP): I flew out to Los Angeles to cover E3 2005 as a freelance writer.
 My hope was that I would be able to write enough articles to cover my travel expenses.
 While roaming the show floor, I got a phone call from my editor who said he couldn't make it to his interview appointment with Kojima Productions director, Hideo Kojima, to discuss Metal Gear Solid 3: Subsistence, and asked if I could cover for him.
 Having just finished MGS 3, I was the perfect guy to throw Hideo some hardcore questions about Subsistence.

 What stood out for you from that initial meeting?

 RP: The interview went well, much in part to Hideo's incredible translator, Aki Saito.
 As somebody who can understand Japanese game celebrities' answers before they're translated, I remember being deeply impressed by Aki's talent.
 Long story short, I got to talking to Aki after the interview.
 I asked him why he's such a badass translator, and then our conversation transitioned into Japanese.
 Hideo overheard this and then look at me as if he'd seen white ghost.
 "Why is this foreigner speaking Japanese, in an Osaka accent no less?" he asked.
 He would later ask me to come in for a job interview.

 How did the job interview go?